 Tip: share your point of view with comprehensive explanations.

 Hard-core evidence moves them more than emotion.
-Still, in the end, they will rely on their own analysis more than your gut-feeling, intuition, or even your tears.
+Still, in the end, they will rely on their own analysis more than your gut feeling, intuition, or even your tears.
 Come to them “correct” to get a positive result.
 In the same vein, Greens are not very easily swayed by group dynamics or peer pressure.
 They do their own thing and are comfortable doing so.

 You’ll make them mad…

 Raggedy systems and unsubstantiated processes can stress this temperament completely out!
-Half-baked plans, policies ( my typos) create a mental chasm that needs to be filled with reason.
+Half-baked plans, and policies ( my typos) create a mental chasm that needs to be filled with reason.

 And they won’t be quiet about it either.
 Nope.

 They will be visibly vocal and challenge the status quo without a second thought.
 Never count on them to “go along just to get along”.
 Instead, these “hand-raisers” will spot systemic weaknesses and work to figure them out and improve them.
-I call them “hand-raisers” because they will do so in a meeting and challenge, probe, question what does not resonate with their reasoning.
+I call them “hand-raisers” because they will do so in a meeting and challenge, probe, and question what does not resonate with their reasoning.